fireinrain/cf-speedtester/README.md

 # why you write this golang library
-I want to use cloudflare cdn ip speed test in my own project. there are a command-line tool called [CloudflareSpeedTest](https://github.com/XIU2/CloudflareSpeedTest), but if you want to use in your own project,you need wrap it as a bash call. so, here is the project.
+I want to use cloudflare cdn ip speed test in my own project. there is a command-line tool called [CloudflareSpeedTest](https://github.com/XIU2/CloudflareSpeedTest), but if you want to use in your own project,you need wrap it as a bash call. so, here is the project.